trieulch/E-commerce-Analysis/README.md

 The content for e-commerce analysis in MySQL
-The dataset from MavenAnalytics(which you can find on some published sources) has a common content and structure.
+The dataset from MavenAnalytics(which you can find on some published sources) has a common content and structure with other e-commerce datasets.
 The content of analysis is included all theses segment below:
       - **Traffic Analysis & Optimization**: Identify top traffic sources, measure their conversion rates, analyze trends, and use segmentation for bidding optimization
       - **Website Measurement & Testing**: Find the most-visited pages and top entry pages, calculate bounce rates, build conversion funnels, and analyze tests